apocalyptech/pystarboundmap/README.md

-The map will start out centered on the level spawn point, though if the level contains a mech beacon, it will be centered there instead (since generally levels with mech beacons don't actually have anything around the spawn point).
+The map will start out centered on the level spawn point, though if the level contains a mech beacon, it will be centered there instead (since levels with mech beacons generally don't have anything interesting around the spawn point).
 Once on the main screen, there's not a lot to do except scroll around using scrollbars or by dragging the map: